m-kaminski/libpitch/README.md

 Every single one of these messages has getter methods corresponding to fields in PITCH message stream

-## design
+## Design

 Library is implemented using C++ templates, in such a manner that messages are returned using preferred smart pointer type of the user, or raw C-style pointer, however user prefers.

-Each input line is supplied as pair of iterators, iterator type is templatized, so even raw C-style pointers to a buffer can be used if your application performs I/O operations using low level C-style APIs
+Each input line is supplied as pair of iterators, iterator type is templatized, so even raw C-style pointers to a buffer can be used if your application performs I/O operations using low level C-style APIs.

+Library implements builder design pattern, whereas there is builder for each message type, invoked from "main" builder in ```pitch::decoder::decode_message``` (in pitch/pitch.h).

-## format
+## Format

 TCP depth of book (PITCH) stream is stream of text messages representing market event, including addition execution and removal of trades.